Tyler O'Neill Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 28th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Royals has a collective eight K/9, the fourth-worst in the league.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.11).
+- The Royals have a 5.13 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 141 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Coleman starts for the first time this season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.